 - Lay bread cut side up on the baking sheet.
 Using a small offset spatula or butter knife, spread pesto liberally on the cut side of each bread slice.
 You will use 2-3 tablespoons of pesto for each pizza plank; don’t be miserly with the pesto.

-- Cut the core out of each tomato, and cut a small slice off the end of each, exposing the seeds inside.
+- Cut the core out of each tomato, and cut each tomato into round slices.
+(I used to advise scooping out the seeds and gel inside before slicing, but now I have learned that food scientists have determined much of the tomato flavor and umami is in the seeds and gel, so let's leave them in now!
+However, if you really truly want to scoop them out, make a small slice off the end of each tomato, exposing the seeds inside.
 Using a finger, poke into the seed pockets of each tomato and flick out the seeds into the sink to discard.
-Slice each seeded tomato.
+Slice each seeded tomato).
 Lay slices on top of pesto; each pizza plank should handle 4 or so large tomato slices.

 - Drain mozzarella and slice it.
 Place mozzarella on pizza planks.
 Each pizza plank should be able to handle 3-4 slices of mozzarella.